linuxserver/pipeline-triggers/README.md

 With these setup and the Jenkinsfile for the project in repo the project will be built on all commits.

-We break up the endpoints for a dockerhub push based on the type of commit:
+We break up the endpoints for a Docker Hub push based on the type of commit:

 - [linuxserver](https://hub.docker.com/u/linuxserver/) - All commits to the master branch will push to our live endpoint
 - [lsiodev](https://hub.docker.com/u/lsiodev/) - All commits to non master branches will push to this endpoint